 One of the straight examples of a cardboard obstacle is also more symbolic in nature rather than a result of poor design.
 The commander's room in Starbase 6 is accessible only via an item which you should already have, but the person inside gives some meaning to the method used to get in.

 Character Level: During shoot-em-up battles, the enemies you kill leave behind experience orbs (which could be mistaken for suicide bullets, since they're basically tiny dots).
 Gathering enough of these boosts your maximum health.
 Interestingly, it is your character's (living) armor that gathers the experience, not the character himself.

 Earth All Along: Most of the game is spent searching for a series of six planets which will ultimately lead to a Doomsday Device.
-Earth is the "seventh" planet, which had already been destroyed by said device.
+Earth is the "seventh" planet, which had said device gouged out of it.

 Earth-Shattering Kaboom: Sort of.
 The Sleeping Flesh uses entire planets as eggs, so when they "hatch"...
 Ironically, part of what the Krill were doing in their first "attack" on Earth was saving it from this fate.
 Sort of.